hseeberger/eventsourced/README.md

 }
 ```

-There are also the two `counter-nats` and `counter-postgres` packages, with a biary crate each, using `eventsourced-nats` and `eventsourced-postgres` respectively for the event log.
+There are also the two `counter-nats` and `counter-postgres` packages, with a binary crate each, using `eventsourced-nats` and `eventsourced-postgres` respectively for the event log.

 ```rust
 ...